-The Commonwealth faces many challenges in health outcomes, as evidenced by state health rankings, Kentucky Behavioral Risk Factor Survey (KyBRFS), and disparities in health status between populations in Kentucky.
-The factors contributing to Kentucky's overall health challenges are influenced by the conditions in which we live, work, and play, known as social determinants of health (SDoH) combined with root causes of inequities.
-These include education, physical and built environment, neighborhood, socioeconomic status, social connectedness, and access to health care.
-Every facet of care provided by the local health department should address and mitigate health inequities, SDoH, policies and processes, and other barriers to care in efforts to improve linkage to resources and services to achieve optimal health for all Kentuckians.
+The Commonwealth faces many challenges in health outcomes, as evidenced by state health rankings, Kentucky Behavioral Risk Factor Survey (KyBRFS), and variations in health status between populations in Kentucky.
+The factors shaping Kentucky's overall health challenges stem from the environments where we live, work, and play, along with the underlying causes of imbalances in health access and outcomes.
+These contributing factors include education, physical and built environment, neighborhood conditions, socioeconomic status, social connectedness, and access to quality health care.
+Local health departments should continue to address variations in health outcomes, conditions and policies affecting health and other barriers to care.
+Focusing on these priorities strengthens connections to resources and services, ensuring all Kentuckians have the opportunity to achieve optimal health.